awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

 **To download and install the client application**

-1. On your macOS device, open [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/) and choose the **MacOS X** link\.
+1. On your macOS device, open [Amazon Workspaces Client Downloads](https://clients.amazonworkspaces.com/) and choose the **MacOS X** link\.

 1. Download and install the application\.

-1. Verify that the Amazon WorkSpaces client application icon appears on the desktop\.
+1. Verify that the Amazon Workspaces client application icon appears on the desktop\.

-If you're having trouble updating your Amazon WorkSpaces macOS client application to a newer version, use the following procedure to update your client application\.
+If you're having trouble updating your Workspaces macOS client application to a newer version, use the following procedure to update your client application\.

 **To update the WorkSpaces macOS client application to a newer version**